dpretet/friscv/test/asm_testsuite/test1/test1.md

-# Test 1: Sequence LUI / AUIPC / Arithmetic instructions
+# Test 1: Sequence of LUI / AUIPC / Arithmetic instructions

 Injects a set of alternating LUI / AUIPC / Aritmetic instructions to ensure the control unit correctly handles this kind of situation.